TEALSK12/apcsa-public/curriculum/Unit5/Lesson-503.md

 Misconceptions
 --------------
 Students adding void return type to constructor definition.
 Students are in the habit of specifying a return type for methods.
-The one case where the return type is not need is when defining the class’ constructor.
+The one case where the return type is not needed is when defining the class’ constructor.
 If a return type is specified, the method is treated as a method of the class and not as a constructor.
 The code will compile but the constructor will never be called.